the-jamesjackson/idx-sde/README.md

 **Natural language search returns an error:**
 - Ensure `ANTHROPIC_API_KEY` is set in `backend/.env` and the backend was restarted

+**Search says "We don't have any listings in X":**
+- The location isn't in the dataset and Claude couldn't map it to one that is.
+This is a real answer, not a failure — the data is California only, so out-of-state cities and ambiguous abbreviations are reported rather than guessed at

 **Map shows "not authorized" or is blank:**
 - Set `REACT_APP_GOOGLE_MAPS_API_KEY` in `frontend/.env`